 Note: It can take up to 48 hours for a release to be removed from Spotify.

 Yes, but not within 7 days before it’s scheduled to go live.
-You are also unable to make any edits if you have scheduled a Marquee for a release.

 Once a release goes live, you can edit information such as the release title, track titles, and artwork, but you can’t add/remove individual tracks, or change the order tracks appear.